-The world of Highly Sensitive People (HSPs) is ultra-vivid, extra-dimensional, and uber-overstimulating.
-HSPs’ radar is essentially set on perennial intake.
-Their brains are constantly processing.
-It makes sense to wonder how that same neurological predisposition responds to constant stimuli.
+The world of Highly Sensitive People (HSPs) is ultra-vivid, extra-dimensional, and oh-so-overstimulating.
+Their radar is pre-programmed and hard wired to be set on constant intake.
+By default, their brains are constantly processing.
+Emphasis is on constantly.
+It makes sense, then, to question how that same neurological predisposition responds to constant stimuli.
 Are HSPs more prone to addiction?
 The question may have far-reaching implications for this narrow slice (15-20%) of the population.
-And for their friends and family.

-People who rank high on sensory processing sensitivity (SPS) are known as Highly Sensitive People (HSPs).
-They have no choice in their neurological makeup and reactivity.
+People (HSPs) who score high on sensory processing sensitivity (SPS) have no choice in their neurological makeup and reactivity.
 Their brains are literally different – more developed, activated, and responsive in specific areas.

-As with anything in life, it’s the response to stimuli – and especially to triggers – that is veiled in choice.
+As with anything in life, the response to stimuli – and especially to those negative messengers we call triggers – is shrouded in choice.

-The question: Are HSPs more prone to addiction? doesn’t drop out of the air.
+The question: Are HSPs more prone to addiction? doesn’t drop out of thin air.

 It seeks to connect the very nature and vulnerabilities of high sensitivity with the motivations for and physiological changes from alcohol/drug use.